River Lake has been working with Bay of Plenty Regional Council to complete a report on the state and trends of water quality in Bay of Plenty rivers.

 Over the ten year period 2009 to 2018 the Bay of Plenty river monitoring sites have shown overall worsening trends for total phosphorus (TP), dissolved reactive phosphorus (DRP) and nitrate (NNN); but overall improving trends for absorbance (A440), total ammonia (NH4-N) and electrical conductivity.

-This project is a partnership between Otamakaukau Kaitiaki Trust and Halo Whakatane.
+This project is a partnership between Otamakaokao Kaitiaki Trust and Halo Whakatane.
 It is supported by the Bay of Plenty Regional Council Environmental Enhancement Fund.

 River Lake has been working with Palmerston North City Council for many years to help understand and reduce the effects of the Tōtara Road wastewater treatment plant (WWTP).